smarty/smartystreets-javascript-sdk-angular-example/README.md

 # smartystreets-javascript-sdk-angular-example

-An example of using the javascript sdk with angularjs
+Examples of using the javascript sdk with angularjs